 -excellent time management skills

 -past experience in a museum setting is an asset

 -no diploma or certificate is required, as we will train the employee

 The setting will provide experience in working as a team, working collaboratively with other programs and exhibitions, and the importance of preserving history for future generations.

 This position is seasonal full time and suitable for a university or college student.
 Wage is $14/hr.

 This position start date is June 2022 (flexible).
 The position ends on August 30th, 2022.

 All positions are dependent on funding approval.

 Applicants are asked to submit their resume and cover letter, subject line: Collections Assistant Application to Tegan Smith, Curator, at email@example.com.
-The deadline for applications is May 21st, 2021.
 Please familiarize yourself with our museum by visiting our website at mhrailwaymuseum.com, and our Facebook page Musquodoboit Harbour Railway Museum.